 Defending Super Bowl Champions

 In a matter of years, Noll took the Steelers from the NFL’s cellar to its first championship.
 Success is an intoxicating elixir.
-The team entered the 1975 season as defending champs, but it not only improved on its regular season record (12-2) but also capped the season with another championship in Super Bowl X against the Dallas Cowboys.
+The team entered the 1975 season as defending champs, and it not only improved on its regular season record (12-2) but also capped the season with another championship in Super Bowl X against the Dallas Cowboys.
 Third time was not the charm for the Steelers in 1976.
 The had hoped to run the table and win their third Super Bowl in three years, but the team lost in the AFC Championship to the Oakland Raiders.

 The team failed again in 1977, but in 1978, Noll’s defensive acumen asserted itself.
 The team had the fewest points scored against them (195) in the league, and they parlayed this into the team’s winning their third championship in Super Bowl XIII against the Dallas Cowboys.
 The team sent a remarkable 10 players to the Pro Bowl that year.

 In 1979 the Steelers once again triumphed in Super Bowl XIV against the Los Angeles Rams, giving the team an unprecedented fourth Super Bowl ring and the distinction of being the only team to ever win back-to-back Super Bowls twice.

 NFL Coach of the Year

-Perhaps what made Noll so great was that he while he was a fierce competitor, he kept football in perspective, developing outside interests.
+Perhaps what made Noll so great was that even though he was a fierce competitor, he kept football in perspective and developed outside interests.
 When a player was cut or traded, Coach Noll often remarked, “He must get on with his life’s work.”